 The San José Museum of Art (SJMA) is a modern and contemporary art museum dedicated to inclusivity, new thinking, and visionary ideas.
 Founded in 1969 by artists and community leaders, its dynamic exhibitions, collection, and programs resonate with defining characteristics of San José and the Silicon Valley—from its rich diversity to its hallmark innovative ethos.
 The Museum offers lifelong learning for school children and their educators, multigenerational families, creative adults, university students and faculty, and community groups.
 SJMA is committed to being a borderless museum, essential to creative life throughout the diverse communities of San José and beyond.

 SJMA is located at 110 South Market Street in downtown San José, California.
-The Museum is open Friday through Sunday, 11am to 6pm and until 9pm or later on the first Friday of each month.
+The Museum is open Thursday, 4–9pm, Friday, 11am–9pm, and Saturday–Sunday, 11am to 6pm.
 Admission is $10 for adults, $8 for seniors, and free to members, college students, youth and children ages 17 and under, and school teachers (with valid ID).
 For more information, call 408.271.6840 or visit SanJoseMuseumofArt.org.

 As of March 18, SJMA requires visitors ages 2 and older to wear a mask.
 We will carefully and continually monitor the efficacy of these guidelines in real time and make further adjustments as needed.
 For details, go to sjmusart.org/safety.